HIPPS- High Integrity Pressure Protection Systems

 These safety systems are now being increasingly used in the process industry.
 However one should consider the cost-benefit analysis of using them, since they are several times expensive as compared to traditional mechanical relief systems.

+A HIPPS is a special kind of implementation of a Safety Instrumented System (SIS).
 Our Safety Instrumented Systems e-learning Course, is the best online course out there covering Hazard and Risk Assessment, Failures and Reliability, international functional safety standards, Safety Integrity Level (SIL) determination and verification calculations, proof testing, design of HIPPS (High Integrity Pressure Protection Systems) and much more!
 Plus get a free Certificate of Competency too, plus your electronic badge, when you take our exam and pass!

 A High Integrity Pressure Protection System (HIPPS for short) is a special kind of Safety Instrumented System.
 Learn all about how to design, build, operate and maintain these systems, while meeting IEC 61508, IEC 61511, ISA S84 standards requirements

 Learn about Functional Safety, Safety Integrity Level (SIL) and also SIS Cybersecurity in this easy e-learning course.
 Extensive animations, videos and real life examples make this an interesting learning experience.